enatsek/Debian-Ubuntu/wordpress.md

 <details markdown='1'>
 <summary>
-2. Create MariaDB DB User for Wordpress
+2. Create MariaDB Database and User for Wordpress
 </summary>

 ---

-### 2.1.
-Login to MariaDB
+Access the MariaDB shell:

 ```
 sudo mariadb
 ```

-### 2.2.
-Create the Database
-Create a database named as wordpress, create a user named as wordpressuser and give the user necessarry permissions for the database.

-Run on Mariadb Shell:
+Run the following commands in the MariaDB shell to create the database and user:

 ```
 CREATE DATABASE wordpress DEFAULT CHARACTER SET utf8 COLLATE utf8_unicode_ci;